lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 FileFormatter Subclass
 ^^^^^^^^^^^^^^^^^^^^^^

-For many file-based formatter implementations a subclass of `~lsst.daf.butler.Formatter` can be used that has a much simplified interface.
+For many file-based formatter implementations a subclass of `Formatter` can be used that has a much simplified interface.
-`~lsst.daf.butler.formatters.file.FileFormatter` allows a formatter implementation to be written using two methods: `~lsst.daf.butler.formatters.file.FileFormatter._readFile()` takes a local path to the file system and the expected Python type, and `~lsst.daf.butler.formatters.file.FileFormatter._writeFile()` takes the in-memory object to be serialized.
+`~formatters.file.FileFormatter` allows a formatter implementation to be written using two methods: `~formatters.file.FileFormatter._readFile()` takes a local path to the file system and the expected Python type, and `~formatters.file.FileFormatter._writeFile()` takes the in-memory object to be serialized.

-Composites are not handled by `~lsst.daf.butler.formatters.file.FileFormatter`.
+Composites are not handled by `~formatters.file.FileFormatter`.

 .. note::
   I'm not sure I understand why _writeFile() doesn't also take the path rather than requiring FileDescriptor to be used.